 9. WHAT DO DEMOCRATS SAY?

 Obama and Democratic leaders in Congress have questioned the patriotism of corporate executives who elect to invert their companies.
-At the same time, they are trying to make it a political issue ahead of this year's congressional elections, accusing Republicans of protecting corporate loopholes.
+At the same time, they are trying to make it a political issue ahead of next year's presidential election, accusing Republicans of protecting corporate loopholes.

-"They are renouncing their citizenship even though they're keeping most of their business here," Obama said in a recent speech.
+"They are renouncing their citizenship even though they're keeping most of their business here," Obama once said in a speech.
 "They shouldn't turn their back on the country that made their success possible."

 10. WHAT DO REPUBLICANS SAY?